The Best Rivers In Ontario For Trout And Steelhead

 Fishing on the Humber River

-The Humber River is a bigger river and is considered one of the best rivers in Ontario to fish.
-The Humber River splits into two main rivers and both have steelhead, salmon, brook trout, and brown trout and both are worth exploring.
+The Humber River splits into two main rivers, both of which have steelhead, salmon, brook trout, and brown trout and are worth exploring.

 Both the East Humber River and the West Humber River are best accessed through the parks and the many trails along the river.

-The upper West Humber has good wild brook trout populations and some nice brown trout mixed in and is much more scenic than the lower river.
+The upper West Humber has good wild brook trout populations, and some nice brown trout mixed in and is much more scenic than the lower river.
 Most of the best trout fishing occurs upriver of the town of Bolton.

-The 2 downsides to these two branches of the Humber River are what’s known as sinkholes which are often hidden soft clay sections under the gravel.
+The two downsides to these two branches of the Humber River are what’s known as sinkholes which are often hidden soft clay sections under the gravel.
 Many anglers have been stuck in these and some of my clients refuse to fish this river anymore because of these sinkholes so I recommend using extreme caution when fishing the Humber River.

 A Humber River Brown trout